 Who We Are: The Jesuit Tradition

-Throughout its 122-year history, The University of Scranton has taught students from a Jesuit perspective based on ethics and social responsibility, which has shaped the University’s educational environment.
+Throughout our history, The University of Scranton has taught students from a Jesuit perspective based on ethics and social responsibility, which has shaped the University’s educational environment.
 Long before the global financial scandals involving international accounting firms made "ethics" a buzzword, The University of Scranton has adhered to its tradition as a Catholic and Jesuit university.

 The University of Scranton is committed to the unique characteristics that give Jesuit graduates the foundation they need to succeed in their personal, public and professional lives: a maturing of faith, self-knowledge, respect for the dignity of others and themselves, a devotion to justice, a responsibility to serving the poor and a passion for truth, reflection, and lifelong learning.